radar/by_star/README.md

 If [Chronic](https://github.com/mojombo/chronic) gem is present, it will be used to parse natural-language date/time strings in all ByStar finder methods.
 Otherwise, the Ruby `Time.parse` kernel method will be used as a fallback.

-As of ByStar 2.2.0, you must explicitly include `gem chronic` into your Gemfile in order to use Chronic.
+As of ByStar 2.2.0, you must explicitly include `gem 'chronic'` into your Gemfile in order to use Chronic.

 ## Advanced Usage